 - Scott McLeod, professor at the University of Denver, talked about the importance of learning to innovate, in times when a situation is affecting a large part of your environment.

 - In a meeting with representatives from Germany, the U.S., Canada, Russia, Jamaica, France, Colombia, Guatemala, India, Switzerland and other countries, university professors from all over the world discussed how a teacher can increase engagement in virtual classrooms.
 The answers range from using polls and other tools built into BBB, to digging deep down to find what makes a topic exciting in a ‘shareable’ way.

 - Speaking of which: Teachers shared their varied opinions, sparking some debate.
 But what they agree on is their goal of being able to empower students and motivate them to learn.

-- During the day, another debate on the advantages that BBB brought to virtual education took place.
-Despite the apparent fatigue, BBB does facilitate the job of qualifying students.
+- During the day, another discussion on the advantages that BBB brought to virtual education took place.
+Despite online fatigue, BBB continues to help support students.

 Day 2: Administrators

 - Malte Dreyer, a professor at Humboldt University in Berlin, told the audience about his experience using BBB as an educational platform for remote classroom delivery.
 BBB saved the school year in Germany, a country whose educational and academic community have strong ties to the cause of Open Source.